cielo24/Docs/api/source/job_control/aggregate_statistics.rst

 Get aggregate statistics for the user account.
-The statistics can be aggregated for the requester's account and/or its sub-accounts, grouped by week or month and filtered by a certain time range.
+The statistics can be aggregated for the requester's account and/or its sub-accounts, grouped by week or month and filtered by a time range.

 **HTTP Method**